-The company's auditors attends two Board meetings every year to report on the year's audit and their evaluation of the company's internal control system.
+The company's auditors attend two Board meetings every year to report on the year's audit and their evaluation of the company's internal control systems.
 The auditors present their observations from the annual audit directly to the Board.
 Once a year, the auditors meet with the Board without the presence of any member of the Executive Management.

-Work of the Board in 2010
+Work of the Board in 2011

 The Board normally holds six meetings during the year, and meets more frequently when required.
-In the past financial year the Board held 10 meetings, consisting of 7 scheduled meetings and 3 extra meetings, of which 3 were held per capsulam.
+In the past financial year the Board held 11 meetings, consisting of 8 scheduled meetings and 3 extra meetings, of which 3 were held per capsulam.
 See Board attendance in the table below.

-The total amount of Board fees in Bure Equity AB as approved by the 2010 AGM amount to SEK 1,260,000, of which SEK 500,000 is paid to the Chairman.
+Total Board fees in Bure Equity AB as approved by the 2011 AGM amount to SEK 1,475,000, of which SEK 575,000 is paid to the Chairman.